Jonaleow04/GMautomation/README.md

 ### Update 1:
 - Got rid of separate function for each class and improved the scheduling code as suggested by u/17291 on reddit
 - Migrated data to config.json file as suggested by u/mikerahk on reddit

+### Update 2:
+-Reduced the syntax noises by imlpementing the mapping concept for the scheduling section as suggested by u/ElevenPhonons on reddit